pooriaahmadi/pennic/README.md

 **O:** I can't buy pennic at an exchange -- this means it's not a "real" coin!

-**A:** You have that exactly backwards: Skepticoin is a peer-to-peer digital currency, which means it's independent from established financial institutions such as exchanges.
+**A:** You have that exactly backwards: Pennic is a peer-to-peer digital currency, which means it's independent from established financial institutions such as exchanges.
 This independence is precisely its strength!
 You aren't trying to suggest that cryptocurrency's main claim to fame is untrue, are you?